jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 Author: Lincoln Baxter, Matej Briskar
 Level: Intermediate
 Technologies: Forge
-Summary: The `forge-from-scratch` quickstart demonstrates how *JBoss Forge 2* can generate a Java EE (JPA, EJB 3.1, JAX-RS, JSF) web-enabled database application.
+Summary: The `forge-from-scratch` quickstart demonstrates how *JBoss Forge 2* can generate a Java EE (JPA, EJB, JAX-RS, JSF) web-enabled database application.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `forge-from-scratch` quickstart demonstrates how to create a fully **Java EE compliant** project using **JBoss Forge 2** and **Red Hat JBoss Developer Studio 8** or later and deploy it to **Red Hat JBoss Enterprise Application Platform 6.4** or later.
+The `forge-from-scratch` quickstart demonstrates how to create a fully **Java EE compliant** project using **JBoss Forge 2** and **Red Hat JBoss Developer Studio 8** or later and deploy it to **Red Hat JBoss Enterprise Application Platform 7.4** or later.

-Once generated, the sample project will be a standard Maven 3, Java Web project with **JPA 2.0, EJB 3.1, CDI 1.0, JSF 2.1** with complete **JAX-RS** endpoints for all data Entities.
+Once generated, the sample project will be a standard Maven 3, Java Web project with **JPA, EJB, CDI, JSF** with complete **JAX-RS** endpoints for all data Entities.
 It will also provide views to Create, Read, Update, and Delete records.

 But that is not all!
 You can use Forge on your new or existing projects to continue to enhance any application.

-_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 6.
+_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.4 or later.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7.4 or later.

-All you need to build this project is Java 7.0 (Java SDK 1.7) or later and Red Hat JBoss Developer Studio 8 or greater.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Red Hat JBoss Developer Studio 8 or greater.

 Configure Maven for JBoss Developer Studio